iggym/goaddressapi/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project and set up your your local machine for development and testing of the project.

 ### Prerequisites
 * Download and [install Go](https://golang.org/doc/install).